 With millions of active users, Pinterest is a great platform to do affiliate marketing and make money.
 The best part is that it’s easy to learn and totally free to set up.

-This post will guide you through the detailed step-by-step process on how to do affiliate marketing on Pinterest successfully in 2021.
+This post will guide you through the detailed step-by-step process on how to do affiliate marketing on Pinterest successfully.

 What is Pinterest affiliate marketing?

 Pinterest affiliate marketing is the activity of promoting other people’s products or services on Pinterest to earn commissions.
 You find an affiliate offer related to your Pinterest audience and create content around it.
 Then, you incentivize them to make purchases through your affiliate link to make money.

 People who purchase through your affiliate link don’t have any drawbacks compared to a direct link.
 In fact, you can even make a deal with affiliate merchants or networks to offer unique discounts for your audience.
 Ultimately, it’s a win-win situation for both parties.
 You earn money while providing extra benefits to your Pinterest audience.

 How does Pinterest affiliate marketing work?

 Affiliate marketing on Pinterest works similarly to any other type of affiliate marketing.